Holocene-Reconstruction/Holocene-code/README.md

 The code uses climate model output as well as proxy data files.
 To get this data, download the zip file from this link: [data on Google Drive](https://drive.google.com/file/d/1Iqfbpa4mhoIw_ccKYzfljkkTTz47HKzJ/view?usp=sharing)

-Put this fine in a convenient place and it using `unzip holocene_da_data.zip`.
+Put this fine in a convenient place and unzip it using `unzip holocene_da_data.zip`.
 It should contain the following subdirectories:

     models/   Model output
     proxies/  Proxy files